CDC reverses course on indoor masks in some parts of U.S.

-The Centers for Disease Control and Prevention reversed course Tuesday on some masking guidelines, recommending that even vaccinated people return to wearing masks indoors in parts of the U.S. where the coronavirus is surging.
+The Centers for Disease Control and Prevention changed course Tuesday on some masking guidelines, recommending that even vaccinated people return to wearing masks indoors in parts of the U.S. where the delta variant of the coronavirus is fueling infection surges.

-Citing new information about the ability of the delta variant to spread among vaccinated people, the CDC also recommended indoor masks for all teachers, staff, students and visitors to schools, regardless of vaccination status.
+Citing new information about the variant's ability to spread among vaccinated people, the CDC also recommended indoor masks for all teachers, staff, students and visitors at schools nationwide, regardless of vaccination status.

+In other developments, President Joe Biden said his administration was considering requiring all federal workers to get vaccinated.
+His comments came a day after the Department of Veterans Affairs became the first federal agency to require its health care workers receive the vaccine.

+The guidance on masks in indoor public places applies in parts of the country with at least 50 new cases per 100,000 people in the last week.
+That includes 60 percent of U.S. counties, officials said.

 Most new infections in the U.S. continue to be among unvaccinated people.
-But "breakthrough" infections, which generally cause milder illness, can occur in vaccinated people.
+So-called breakthrough infections, which generally cause milder illness, can occur in vaccinated people.
 When earlier strains of the virus predominated, infected vaccinated people were found to have low levels of virus and were deemed unlikely to spread the virus much, CDC Director Dr. Rochelle Walensky said.

 But with the delta variant, the level of virus in infected vaccinated people is "indistinguishable" from the level of virus in the noses and throats of unvaccinated people, Walensky said.

-The data emerged over the last couple of days from 100 samples.
+The data emerged over the last couple of days from over 100 samples from several states and one other country.
 It is unpublished, and the CDC has not released it.
 But "it is concerning enough that we feel like we have to act," Walensky said.

 Vaccinated people "have the potential to spread that virus to others," she said.